TeaBoyy/AoS_TeaBoy_Server/README.md

 In general files that are taken from other sources are added to this repository with the first commit message (in file's history) pointing to the source.

 # Scripts
 1. grenade_launchers.py.
 Guns shoot grenades.
+Grenades penetrate blocks and explode.
+Can also hold V and shoot to restore destroyed blocks (can be disabled by setting config field "nade_launcher_restore_blocks" to "false").
 2. tc_mode_extension.py.
 Allows to scale down tent placement on a regular TC (Territorial Control) gamemode.
 Gamemode field in config can be set to any string, it doesn't matter.
 Also, script reports location of a tent in global chat every time someone is capturing it.
 3. And more stuff.